aedobbyn/beer-data-science/compile.md

   # ----------------- Group ingredients by the grouper specified ------------------- #
+  # Then we do the final step and group by the groupers.

   get_ingredients_per_grouper <- function(df, grouper = grouper) {
     df_grouped <- df %>%
       ungroup() %>%